sameeraappana8/User-Login/readme.md

 # USER LOGIN APPLICATION

-This application provides endpoint to perform CRUD operations on users.
+This application provides endpoints to perform CRUD operations on users.

 Architectural Analysis: